luojia65/rfcs/text/0000-author-attached-crates-io-names.md

 Comments on [_Domains ans Namespaces_] may suggest using GitHub repo to suggest if this author have access to this name.
 Some may suggest it nicer than domains, but the problem of name taking is handed over to GitHub.
 Due to traffic control of some countries and regions, GitHub is actually not accssible to every Rust developer in the world.
-Relying on another third party repo host may also face similiar problem.
-Rust could be run in isolated ethernet environment like developing for trade secret or secure environment, if we force to use one certain third party service, these users may have to switch to other technologies other than Rust.
+Relying on another third party repo host or one certain repo (e.g. awesome lists) may also face similiar problem.
+Rust could be run inisolated ethernet environment like developing for trade secret or secure environment, if we force to use one certain third party service, these users may have to switch to other technologies other than Rust.

 ## Declare prefixes